 A polygon is a two dimensional shape formed by connecting three or more line segments at vertices.
 The term originates from the Greek word "poly" which means "many" and "gon" which means "a closed figure".

 A polygon with three sides is a called a triangle.
 A polygon with four sides is called a quadrilateral.
 Special cases of quadrilaterals include shapes like trapezoids, rectangle, rhombuses and squares.
-A polygon with five sides is a called a pentagon.
-A polygon with six sides is a called a hexagon.
-A polygon with eight sides is a called an octagon.
+Other polygons are:

 The sum of interior angles of n sided polygon = (n - 2) × 180 degrees

 If the polygon is regular, you can also determine the measure of each of the angles.
 You divide the sum of the angles by the total number of angles.

 For a polygon to be regular, it must satisfy both of the following conditions: